The Story So Far

 The work of the Ecumenical Spirituality Centre began with a programme of quiet days and workshops to explore Christian spirituality.
 Over the years this evolved into an extensive ministry of hospitality for groups and individuals wishing to spend time in the beautiful setting of the Priory building and grounds.
 One of the most significant outcomes of this work has been the development of training and mentoring for spiritual directors, and by extension, the provision of spiritual direction for a great number of people across the diocese of Durham and beyond.

 This provision remains central to the ministry of St Antony’s Priory, which over the years has also included the development of a wide variety of programmes, including support for people in recovery from addictions, as well as a wide variety of other courses, workshops and outreach initiatives intended to lead people deeper into prayer and spirituality.

 Latterly, much of this work was based on Capacitar training, a multi-cultural popular education approach to wellbeing and self-empowerment comprising simple Tai Chi and movement, visualisations, meditation, emotional freedom techniques and energy work.

 A New Chapter

 In September 2018, an Anglican Priest, Nicholas Buxton, was appointed to implement a new vision for St Antony’s.
-This included the establishment of a residential praying community, for anyone who might be at a crossroads in life and wondering where God might be calling them next, and the further development of St Antony’s as a centre for the study of spirituality, complementing a long standing commitment to the training and provision of spiritual directors, as well as other expressions of pastoral support and outreach.
+This mandate included the establishment of a residential praying community, and the further development of St Antony’s as a centre for the study of spirituality, complementing its long standing commitment to the training and provision of spiritual directors, as well as other expressions of pastoral support and outreach.

 In all of this, St Antony’s continues to be a place of spiritual refreshment and exploration, offering space for groups and individuals to come for retreats, quiet days and a variety of other activities.